• Skip to primary navigation

 • In a large skillet, brown the sausage and onion, breaking up the meat with the back of a spoon.
 Drain and spoon the mixture into an 8-inch pie dish.
 Cover the mixture with cheese.

 • Bake for 15 to 20 minutes or until the cheese is melted.
+Top with fresh cilantro.
 Serve with corn tortillas, sour cream, and salsa.

 Notes

-To freeze: cool meat mixture completely before topping with cheese.
-Wrap in foil and place inside ziploc freezer bag.
+Freeze Extra for Later: Cool the meat mixture in the baking pan completely before topping with cheese.
+Wrap in foil and place inside a ziploc freezer bag.
 Label, chill, and freeze.
 Thaw before proceeding with the baking directions.

 Nutrition